 A short while later when it was time to go, without necessitating any external pressure, the crowd dispersed in quite an orderly fashion, as they have at every single DPP event I've attended.
 It was a great end to an awesome evening.

-During the rally, I got many smiles, thumbs up, expressions of gratitude, handshakes, and arms around the shoulder for my presence and support.
+Appreciation During the rally, I got many smiles, thumbs up, expressions of gratitude, handshakes, and arms around the shoulder for my presence and support.
 As memorable as it already was just to be there, those things gave the experience an even more powerful flavor which I will forever carry with me.

-On the downside, my legs were killing me, so after grabbing some nourishment at a nearby bakery, we headed back to the hotel.
+The soreness On the downside, my legs were killing me, so after grabbing some nourishment at a nearby bakery, we headed back to the hotel.
 The TV was strangely not saying a whole lot about the event, so it was time for a little more food, a shower, and sleep.

-The hotel breakfast was pretty bad, and by that, I mean 5-star awful!
+Rude awakening The hotel breakfast was pretty bad, and by that, I mean 5-star awful!
 But equally bad was the China Times (中國時報) hanging on the door handle when we first went out.
 Perhaps that was the bad taste that lingered within me until noon.

 To our surprise, when we picked up the Liberty Times (自由時報) (a "green" paper) from the nearest convenience store, the story wasn't on its front page.
 (It was on page A3 while the KMT's was on page A2.)
-However, its "sister paper," the Taipei Times reported it in the front page headline story which, in my opinion, was where it should have been.
+However, its "sister paper," the Taipei Timesreported it in the front page headline story which, in my opinion, was where it should have been.

-First, all the wrong ones, and I'll start with an explanation of what I was alluding to in my earlier remark about Bloomberg's Tim Culpan reporting from "another universe."
+The numbers game First, all the wrong ones, and I'll start with an explanation of what I was alluding to in my earlier remark about Bloomberg's Tim Culpan reporting from "another universe."
 Head firmly up someone's ass -- perhaps his own -- he says that there were a mere "60,000" in Kaohsiung -- supposedly quoting [DPP] "organizers" -- and "100,000" in Taichung, quoting the KMT.
 Ralph Jennings of Reuters tells readers that there were "150,000" in Kaohsiung and "100,000" in Taichung.
 Wally Santana says "more than 100,000" were in Kaohsiung.
 Even the BBC says, quoting "police," that "At least 100,000 people" took part in the rally in Kaohsiung, and a later BBC story says "250,000."
 But you know what?
 They're all wrong -- every last one of them.

 My own conservative estimate of at least 500,000 is based on: being there; walking through the whole site twice; actually counting large sections of people; and estimating how many such sections were present.
 Oh, and there are those photos and videos that I shot, in case you have doubts.

-The above articles all contain the usual memes/errors/lies/distortions -- you know, the ones about Chen Shui-bian being "written off as an embarrassment" by his own party or of being "unnecessarily provocative" towards the US and/or China, the ones where the Chinese Nationalist Party (KMT) has the "Chinese" part left off, the ones where Taiwan "split" from China in 1949, the ones where the economy is "sluggish," and so on and so forth, ad nauseum.
+The usual BS The above articles all contain the usual memes/errors/lies/distortions -- you know, the ones about Chen Shui-bian being "written off as an embarrassment" by his own party or of being "unnecessarily provocative" towards the US and/or China, the ones where the Chinese Nationalist Party (KMT) has the "Chinese" part left off, the ones where Taiwan "split" from China in 1949, the ones where the economy is "sluggish," and so on and so forth, ad nauseum.

 Readers of Taiwan Matters should certainly know better than to believe any of that kind of nonsense.